Reentry Services

 This six-week class teaches incarcerated individuals the intricacies of conducting an effective job search, writing resumes and cover letters, presenting oneself positively in the job interview, and working productively with supervisors and other members of the team.
 This program is intended to promote job retention for today’s challenging workplace.

-Comments from OAR Staff Instructors and Volunteers
+Comments from OAR Collective Instructors and Volunteers

 “The “Awareness” classes I teach are participatory sessions requiring active participation of the inmates.
 Topics include blame, acceptance, the grieving process, perceptions, paths through life, feelings, forgiveness and depression.
 When I first began volunteering I had the standard prejudices and attitudes about persons incarcerated.
 But the participants have been eager to grow and learn and to stop the current cycle of their lives.
 The experience has taught me much about our common humanity.”